 Deployment planning in the Makerspace Mission planning and preparation take place at the CADUS Crisis Response Makerspace in Berlin.
-More about the Makerspace At the logistics area not only the necessary equipment and medications are packed, but also briefings and safety trainings are conducted here.
+More about the Makerspace Our workshop and logistics base is a multipurpose area.
+Not only do we pack our vital equipment and medication, but we conduct our briefings and safety training here.
 Our HEAT (Hostile Environment Awareness Training) is of central importance.
 In this multiday, full-day course, participants are prepared in a practical way for their deployment in conflict zones.
 Living and working together in a group is just as important as behavior at checkpoints, making decisions under extreme stress, and planning and conducting missions in dangerous areas.
 More about our HEAT